albacoretuna/how-to-annoy-a-web-developer/README.md

 **Do nothing.** Simply ignore the job applications.
 Let them pile up in your careers@company.com inbox.

-**Send back a generic email.** Set an automatic reply on the careers address to send back a generic email to applicants after some time, informing that they weren't good enough.
+**Send back a generic email, and again do nothing** Set an automatic reply on the careers address to send back a generic email to applicants after some time, informing that they weren't good enough.
 Here's a sample:

 > Dear Applicant,